They were honest and upfront about everything from the start. Great customer service and will recommend to anyone.

 Talcum powder, or baby powder, is powdered talc, that consists of magnesium, silicon, and oxygen.
 Talc is a popular component of skincare and hygiene products because it keeps skin smooth and dry.
 It has also been used to help with rashes and promote “freshness” for women in their genital areas.
 Because talcum powder is classified as a cosmetic product, it doesn’t fall under the U.S. Food and Drug Administration (FDA) regulation.
 Because of this lack in oversight, warnings about its uses were not as strictly required as they would be for a medication.

 In its natural form, some talc contains asbestos.
 Asbestos is a known carcinogen that leads to cancer in and around the lungs when inhaled.
-However, all talcum products used in homes in the United States have been asbestos-free since the 1970s.

 What is the History of Baby Powder?